tidymodels/applicable/tests/testthat/_snaps/hat_values-fit.md

     Error <rlang_error>
       blueprint should be a blueprint, not a numeric.

+# `apd_hat_values` is not defined for vectors

+    Code
+      apd_hat_values(mtcars$mpg)
+    Error <rlang_error>
+      `x` is not of a recognized type. i
+      Only data.frame, matrix, recipe, and formula objects are allowed. i
+      A numeric was specified.

 # `apd_hat_values` fails when matrix has more predictors than samples

     Code
       apd_hat_values(bad_data)
     Error <rlang_error>
-      The number of columns must be less than the number of rows.
+      The number of columns must be less than number of rows.

 # `apd_hat_values` fails when the matrix X^tX is singular

     Code
       apd_hat_values(bad_data)
     Error <rlang_error>
-      Unable to compute the hat values of the matrix X of predictors because the matrix resulting from multiplying the transpose of X by X is singular.
+      Unable to compute the hat values of the matrix X. i
+      Singular matrix results from multiplying transpose of X by X.